Skip to content

 However, given the apparently unlimited supply of greed and Ponzi optimism, crypto could grow even larger.
 It still has a large pool of money to extract from. $2.5 trillion is only 2.5% of the global equity market or 2% of the global commodities market.

-Is it possible that in an imaginary world crypto would reach $50 trillion, 40% of the global commodities market?
+Is it possible that in an imaginary world, crypto would reach $50 trillion, which is 40% of the global commodities market?

 It depends on what crypto consists of in that world.
 If we’re talking about useful tokenization of real-world assets based on a scalable and cost-efficient blockchain, the above outlook is not only possible but may even be inevitable.
 It is a great future because the tokenization of everything means a more efficient and productive economy and society.